lostjared/image2video/README.md

 Easy to create animations or use images from video files in whatever.

-	0.4 - Extract images from video files
+	0.5 - Extract with frame numbers by seconds/index or by total index 0.4 - Extract images from video files
 	0.3 - Search directories with RegEx now happens concurrently 0.2 - Can now search directories recursively using regex match/search